Priyanka-Khadgi/Pizza-Sales-Analysis/README.md

 The dataset consists of a year's worth of sales from a fictitious pizza place, including the date and time of each order and the pizzas served, with additional details on the type, size, quantity, price, and ingredients.

-# PROBLEM STATEMENT:
+# PROBLEM STATEMENT

 Understanding the sales, revenue and growth patterns of a pizza company is crucial, but handling vast data on them is challenging.
 Hence, a simplified visualization tool is needed for informed decision-making.

-### The business problems addressed in this report are-
+### The business problems addressed in this report are -

 1. What is the total revenue over a specific period?
 2. How many pizzas are sold in total?